pkp/pkp-docs/dev/documentation/en/getting-started.md

 ## Contributions

-The [Contributor's Guide](https://docs.pkp.sfu.ca/dev/contributors) to learn more about [how to prepare a pull request](https://docs.pkp.sfu.ca/dev/contributors/#code-contributions).
+Read the [Contributor's Guide](https://docs.pkp.sfu.ca/dev/contributors) to learn more about [how to prepare a pull request](https://docs.pkp.sfu.ca/dev/contributors/#code-contributions).

 ---